Follicular Unit Extraction

 The Pros and Cons of Follicular Unit Extraction

-· Follicular unit extraction is the minimally invasive way which follicular unit grafts are removed.
+- Follicular unit extraction is the minimally invasive way in which follicular unit grafts are removed.

-· There is less trauma to the graft during the extraction process then with the traditional method
+- There is less trauma to the graft during the extraction process than with the traditional method

 - Patients who have reduced donor densities, due to poor hair quality in the donor area, have a better, healthier selection of grafts.